Messages

 Message sender.

-or users in a group chat ("bob"
+or users in a group chat ("bob"/"ross").
+You can style them using messageStyles,

-and names
+avatars and names properties.

 MessageFile